Settlement of Your Divorce

 Understanding Settlement Options in a Divorce

 Should I settle my case?
 Of course, you should!
 Unless you like spending money on attorney fees, settlement should be considered.
+Of course, we still encourage that you hire a divorce lawyer for the settlement conference.
+We just suggest that you try to negotiate a resolution instead of heading to court.

 Will My Case Settle?